RSE-at-SUN/2022-09-27-stellenbosch/index.md

 - This workshop is open to the public.
 - If you are interested in attending this workshop, contact me@example.com for more information
+{% endcomment %}
 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to staff, students, and postdoctoral researchers in Stellenbosch University.
+Please complete the <a href="https://forms.office.com/r/nxYSUJb5fw">application form</a> (<i>Please note that places are limited - you will be contacted with confirmation if a place is available.</i>)
 </p>
-{% endcomment %}

 <hr/>